giveaway

 The only thing I hated about White Hot Kiss was the love triangle.
 Usually I'm okay with love triangles if they're done right.
 Unfortunately this one isn't - at least from what I've read thus far (it is the first book afterall).
 In my own opinion, it's all too obvious which boy Layla will choose - there's no contest, no tugging of the readers heart to which boy it should be.
 If it weren't for that, the book would have been really great.

 White Hot Kiss is a fun and light read.
 It has all the right ingredients to make an enjoyable YA paranormal series while also remaining original.
 The characters, especially one hot demon adds an all time high of swoon.
 Jennifer L. Armentrout throws you into a chasm of treachery, excitement and thrills with this one.
 AND THAT FUCKING CLIFFHANGER, I NEED TO READ THE SECOND AS FAST AS MY LITTLE SELF CAN.
-Definitely recommend it to those who want an entertaining and easy read.
+Definitely recommend it to those who want an entertaining and easy read.in conclusion

 Kynndra is currently reading The Wrath and the Dawn by Renee Ahdieh, and still swooning over a sarcastic ass of a demon boy.